justb3a/processwire-simplecontactform/README.md

 In order to get the latest message to the beginning of the list, click the `⇧ Sort Inverse` at the right corner of the list.

+## CSRF token validation

+This module uses CSRF token validation, if you don't know what it's all about, have a look [at the ProcessWire Forum](https://processwire.com/talk/topic/3779-use-csrf-in-your-own-forms/).

+## Upgrading from <= 0.0.9

+sIf you upgrade an existing installation from 0.0.9 and below to the current version, there are some steps to be taken.

 ## Screenshots:

 **Module Settings**